michael2012z/BitBible/markdown/KJV/files/Job.md

 25. Now my days are swifter than a post: they flee away, they see no good.

-26. They are passed away as the swift ships: as the eagle that hasteth to the prey.swift…: or, ships of Ebeh: Heb. ships of desire
+26. They are passed away as the swift ships: as the eagle that hasteth to the prey.

 27. If I say, I will forget my complaint, I will leave off my heaviness, and comfort myself: